I used to hate how I looked.

 I never imagined that I would truly be happy just being me.
 Dating has been easier.
 My friendships have improved after having these vulnerable conversations.
 This whole ordeal feels like a weight has been lifted off my shoulders.

 Therapy has been a game-changer.
 Besides all the nuggets of wisdom that you learn about yourself, it feels cathartic to have a professional focus on just you for one hour.
 If you have the resources, I highly recommend giving therapy a try.

 I apparently got lucky and got along with the first therapist I met with.
 You can read Esther Perel's essay on how to find the right therapist for you.
-I went to a local clinic that my friends founded in Toronto called Shift Collab that I really love.
+I went to a local clinic that my friends founded in Toronto called Shift Collab which I really love.

-But you can go through your insurance provider (if therapy is included) or find someone online through services like BetterHelp (I haven't tried it personally but from all the ads they have targetted me for, it looks promising).
+But you can go through your insurance provider (if therapy is included) or find someone online through services like BetterHelp (I haven't tried it personally but from all the ads they have targeted me for, it looks promising).

 Now that I loved myself for who I am and can more confidently date women just being me, my new body goals are not to look good, but to feel good.

-This change in mindset has helped improve my low self esteem, low confidence, and toxic body image issues.
+This change in mindset has helped improve my low self-esteem, low confidence, and toxic body image issues.
 I am worthy.
 I am enough.